-The rules explained in this guide only apply when you ask for your own medical record or when you ask for someone's medical record as their personal representative.
+The rules explained in this guide only apply when you ask for your own medical record or when you ask for someone else's medical record as their personal representative.
 These rules do not apply when you request that your health care provider give your medical record to someone else (such as another doctor or a lawyer).

 This guide does not discuss mental health records or records about drug and substance abuse treatment.
-Section 6 of this guide lists some resources where you can find some information about your right to get and amend these types of records.
+Section 6 of this guide lists some resources where you may be able to find some information about these types of records.